 PHE provides several resources about tick awareness and how to reduce the risk of Lyme disease.

-PHE’s advice for the public and patients is available on NHS Choices and in a leaflet about Lyme disease signs and symptoms.
+PHE’s advice for the public and patients is available on NHS.UK and in a leaflet about Lyme disease signs and symptoms.

 Support and advice is also available from Lyme Disease Action.